 Dr Manuela Pisch studied the effects of sleep on cognitive development during her PhD at Birkbeck, University of London.
-She is now continuing her work with the EPIPEG study, examining cognitive and social outcomes in a population-based study of infants newly diagnosed with epilepsy.
+She then continued her work with the EPIPEG (Epilepsy in infancy: relating phenotype to genotype) study, examining cognitive and social outcomes in a population-based study of infants newly diagnosed with epilepsy in southeast England..

 Maneet Saini's PhD project is part of a longitudinal study investigating neurocognitive and sensorimotor development in infants and children who have undergone cardiac surgery at Great Ormond Street Hospital.
-The aim of the programme is to assess the effects of neonatal exposure to hypoxia/ischaemia on the early development of brain circuits involved in memory, learning, and sensorimotor function
+The aim of the programme is to assess the effects of neonatal exposure to hypoxia/ischaemia on the early development of brain circuits involved in language, cognition, and sensorimotor function

 Michelle Downes obtained her MSc in Applied Paediatric Neuropsychology at UCL before starting her PhD at the UCL Institute of Child Health under supervision of Dr Fenella Kirkham and Prof Michelle de Haan.
 She in investigating the development of executive function in preschoolers with sickle cell disease.
 Michelle completed her PhD in 2016 and is now Lecturer at University College Dublin https://people.ucd.ie/michelle.downes